-Ivey Wawn (1990) is a dancer living and working in Eora (Sydney) with choreography for a range of contexts.
+Ivey Wawn (1990) is a dancer living and working in Eora (Sydney), making choreography for a range of contexts.
 Her experience primarily lies in live performance for theatres and galleries, but she has also made video and writing in other instances.
-She works with embodied imagination and systemic choreographies, actively engaged in what meaning that produces within capitalist social relations.
-She is committed to dance for its pro-sociality and its resistance to the commodity form.
+She works with dance as a hyper-real approach to being alive, with imagination as a way to accentuate such realities, and with choreographic structuring systems to house it all.
+She is actively engaged in what meaning live performance can produce within capitalist social relations and is committed to dance for its pro-sociality and its resistance to the commodity form.

 Her work and the work she has contributed to as a choreographer has been presented and supported by institutions such as; Artshouse (VIC), Art Gallery of NSW (NSW), Carriageworks (NSW), Cementa (NSW), Museum of Contemporary Art (NSW), National Gallery of Australia (ACT), Next Wave Festival (VIC), Performance Space (NSW), RMIT Design Hub (VIC), Tate Galleries (UK), and UTS Galleries (NSW) among others.